GitauHarrison/notes/2fa_flask.md

 1. Regular password
 2. One-time token

-In the event that the user's account is compromised, then an attacker will find it a bit hard to access the user's token, which is different every time, say withing 30 minute intervals.
+In the event that the user's account is compromised, then an attacker will find it a bit hard to access the user's token, which is different every time, say within 30 minute intervals.

-The application requires all users to use two-factor authentication.
+This application requires all users to use two-factor authentication.

 ### Project Requirements